Behaviour and Anti-Bullying

 - Leading anti-bullying assemblies

-- Workshops for all classes during anti-bullying week
+- Workshops for all classes throughout the year

-Please see our Anti-Bullying Ambassador page under Pupil Viewpoint to see what we have done so far and for further resources.
+Please see our Anti-Bullying Ambassador page under Pupil Voice and leadership to see what we have done so far and for further resources.
 We are really proud of this work.

 If you have any concerns about bullying please share it with school.

-We have an anti-bullying noticeboard in the school hall.
+We also have an anti-bullying noticeboard in the school hall.